From automation to Bitcoin, Canadian investors see opportunity in 2021

 “We think about things that will do well and we think financials, we think metals and the mining and energy sector,” he said.
 “People will be dying to get on vacation and maybe take more than their normal share (of holidays) to make up for that and that will require higher demand for energy.”

-At Manulife Asset Management, senior portfolio manager Steve Belisle said he is bullish on auto-parts manufacturer Magna International Inc, expecting it to benefit from economic recovery and the production of electric vehicle parts.
+At Manulife Investment Management, senior portfolio manager Steve Belisle said he is bullish on auto-parts manufacturer Magna International Inc, expecting it to benefit from economic recovery and the production of electric vehicle parts.

 Another cyclical stock Belisle owns is ATS Automation Tooling Systems Inc, which builds automated systems for medical equipment manufacturing related to vaccine production.